 Special educational needs and disability (SEND)

-Our SENCo is Ian Hickman and our Assistant SENDCos are Janice Marshall, and Carly Perry (EYFS Lead).
+Our SENDCo is Ian Hickman and our Assistant SENDCos are Janice Marshall, and Carly Perry (EYFS Lead).
 Members of our SEND Team can be contacted on the one email - Senco-BHA@briarhillprimary.co.uk.

 We value all children equally whatever their background, and aim to provide a welcoming, inclusive atmosphere that does not discriminate on the grounds of gender, ethnicity, culture, religion or ability.
 The school was awarded Flagship School for Inclusion status.